PiBrewing/craftbeerpi4-documentation/master/plugin-installation.md

 The second option is directly from the user interface.
 Just click on the menu button on the top left and select Plugins.
 This will show this page which is still in development.
 However, you can see the active plugins and if the developer has added the corresponding information to his plugin, you can go directly to the corresponding webpage of the Plugin.

 {% hint style="info" %}
-At this point of time you can't install, activate or deactivate plugins on this page.
+You can't install, activate or deactivate plugins on this page.
 It only shows the plugins you have installed and activated via command line.
 {% endhint %}

 ![CraftbeerPi4 Plugin Page](../.gitbook/assets/cbpi4-Plugins.png)